Rockmed1/REACT_C/15-redux-intro/redux-intro/git-setup.md

 git remote add origin https://github.com/Rockmed1/forkify-js-course.git

-# push the local repository to github:
+# PUSH the LOCAL REPOSITORY to github:

 ## push the main branch to the remote repository origin